readium/readium-css/docs/CSS03-injection_and_pagination.md

 One can think of the fragmented model as the single page model rotated 90% clockwise.

+Since pagination is the default view, if you don’t want to use this model and implement yours, you can set `--RS__disablePagination: readium-noVerticalPagination-on` on the `:root` (`html`) element.

 #### When to use the fragmented model

 What implementers need to do: